National Adoption Foundation

 - National Adoption Foundation: The NAF gives grants of up to $2,000, depending on the family’s need, to assist with the adoption process.

 These are but a few examples of the many avenues available to you.
 There are also a great number of faithbased organizations that offer specific grants to families who demonstrate a specific faith and are looking to adopt.
 Whatever situation, there is a solution for you.

 5) Work with the Adoption Network!

 We offer free 24/7 adoption support, no matter what stage of the process you are in.
-We have a vast number of resources at our disposal, including the ability to finance your adoption costs.
-If you want to talk to people who have the ability to help you and your specific situation, get in touch with us.
 Whether you are just starting to search for adoption information, or are well within the adoption process, we can discuss your financial situation in order to create a plan that will work well with everyone.